 My newly weary Mama brain says, “Sure.
 But I think that is for older kids.”

 Over the next few weeks, we had a similar conversation each week.
-And I am not proud to say, my 5 year old won.
-At the end of all my convincing her that this was a difficult task, and it was for older kids, and there would be time for her to do it later; she got her way.
-I sat down with her and looked in her half-decade-old eyes and said, “Sweetie, if you really want to do this, I will do everything in my Mama power to help you.
+And I am not proud to say, my 5-year-old won.
+In the end, after all my convincing her that this was a difficult task, and it was for older kids, and there would be time for her to do it later; she got her way.
+I sat down with her and looked into her half-decade-old eyes and said, “Sweetie, if you really want to do this, I will do everything in my Mama power to help you.
 You will have to do the work, but I will be there to give you all the support you need.”

-Two weeks later, I was casually discussing this predicament with my director when she just as casually mentioned that the Geography memory work required the kids to be able to identify the locations on an unmarked map.
+Two weeks later, I was casually discussing this predicament with my F/E director when she, just as casually, mentioned that the Geography memory work required the kids to be able to identify the locations on an unmarked map.

 “um….Come again?”
 I had it in my brain that a Memory Master needed to know the list (simply the list) of locations for each week.
 Nope.
 What was worse, we had almost never looked at the map all year.